The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Initiative 1

-Buyer enablement
+Buyer activation

 Trust in a new category has to come from a neutral party — not from any single vendor.